 Third-party risks

-In order for banks to be successful, they must identify, analyze and mitigate third-party risks during their relationship, as well as monitor their effectiveness during the lifecycle.
-But bank customers must consider the fourth party to whom a company’s transactions are conducted, and these risks must be identified, evaluated and managed.
+For banks to be successful, they must identify, analyze, and mitigate third-party risks during their relationship, as well as monitor their effectiveness during the lifecycle.

 Cybersecurity Risks